 Domestic Violence in the Third Degree

-Domestic violence in the third degree is the lowest degree of domestic violence and is a misdemeanor offense.
+Domestic violence in the third degree is the lowest degree and a misdemeanor offense.
 A conviction can result in up to 90 days in jail and/or a $1,000 – $2,500 fine.

-Individuals may be eligible for pretrial intervention for a third-degree domestic violence charge.
+Individuals may be eligible for pretrial intervention for a domestic battery third-degree charge.
 They may also receive a wholly suspended sentence, if they comply with various terms, including completion of a domestic violence intervention program.

 Domestic Violence in the Second Degree